 - Put all of the lights in your house on a dimmer.
-Having bright ceiling and wall lights on a dimmer allows you to set the mood for the evening.
-It gives a romantic, low lit look that is perfect for hygge.
+Having a bright ceiling and wall lights on a dimmer allows you to set the mood for the evening.
+It gives a romantic, low-lit look that is perfect for hygge.

 - You want to buy light bulbs that are 2100K and 2700K temperature.
 These bulbs create a warm and inviting glow throughout the house.

 - Add market lights to your outdoor space.
 We’ve installed market lights in all of our houses.
 Even if you can’t enjoy them during the winter, they can still be turned on and you will enjoy them through the window!
 They are truly the best.
 The same rules follow… put them on a dimmer and use warm lightbulbs.

 - Small fairy, battery-operated lights in a glass jar or around a bed always look pretty and inviting too!